Modular Integrated Communications Helmet

-The Modular Integrated Communications Helmet (MICH) is a U.S. combat helmet and one of several used by the U.S. military.
+The Modular Integrated Communications Helmet (MICH) is a U.S. combat helmet and one of several used by the country's military.
 It was developed by the United States Army Soldier Systems Center to be the next generation of protective combat helmets for use by the U.S. Army.

 History

 The MICH was originally part of a series of combat helmets designed for the U.S. Army Special Operations Command as a replacement for the PASGT helmet and the various non-ballistic skateboard, bicycle, and whitewater "bump" helmets solely within those units.
 Development was done from 1997 before it was released in January 2001 by the United States Army Soldier Systems Center.